Skip to main content

 • Participate in school-sponsored clubs or organizations

-First Aid and emergency care, academics, tutoring, instructional support, and classroom guidance lessons are not affected.
+Emergency care, academics, tutoring, instructional support, and classroom guidance lessons are not affected.